-The Samsung Galaxy Note 2 will almost certainly not get an official Android Marshmallow update.
-However, a custom ROM may become available in the near future, to provide features like the vertical scrolling app drawer and perhaps the new, white notification shade from the TouchWiz UI (which you can see in this leaked Android Marshmallow build for the Galaxy Note 5).
+The Samsung Galaxy Note 2 did not get an official Android Marshmallow update.
+However, a custom ROM is available to get Android Marshmallow 6.0.1 on the Galaxy Note 2, and will provide features like the vertical scrolling app drawer and the white notification shade from the TouchWiz UI.

-Though there is no official Android Lollipop update for the Galaxy Note 2, you can flash the CyanogenMod 12.1 ROM for the N7100 variant.
-This ROM is based on Android 5.1.1 Lollipop, so if you're looking for a relatively simple way to extend the lifespan of your Note 2, this could be the way to do it.
+Though there is no official Android Lollipop update for the Galaxy Note 2 but you can flash the CyanogenMod 12.1 ROM to get Lollipop on the Galaxy Note 2 (N7100 variant).
+This ROM is based on Android 5.1.1 Lollipop, so if you're looking for a relatively simple way to extend the lifespan of your Galaxy Note 2, this could be the way to do it.

 It's a stable build, and most, if not all, of the main features work.
 Head over to XDA Developers to learn more.